TYPO3-Documentation/typo3-writing-guide/Documentation/writing-principles-and-guidelines/spelling-and-typo3-terminology.rst

     -   *CType*

-        :sql:`CType` refers to Content Type and is a database column field in the vital "tt_content" database table, where all content elements are stored.
+        :sql:`CType` refers to Content Type and is a database column field in a very important database table called "tt_content", where all the content elements are stored.
 This column defines the name of a specific element, and influences how it is presented in the backend and frontend.